 The Exchange is removing a category of individuals that may serve on a Hearing Panel and re-lettering the remainder of the section.
 Phlx and BX rules do not include that category of individuals from among those whom the Chief Hearing Officer may select as a Panelist.
 The Exchange originally proposed Current Rule 9231(b)(1)(D) as a transitional rule when the Exchange sought to become registered as a national securities exchange.
-The Rule allowed "persons who served on the NASD National Adjudicatory Council, or a disciplinary subcommittee thereof, prior to the date that Nasdaq commenced operating as a national securities exchange to sit on Hearing Panels."
-This enabled the Exchange to pull from a larger pool of candidates.
-The Exchange has now been a national securities exchange for nearly 12 years, and believes that there is a sufficient pool of panelists from which the Chief Hearing Officer may now pull.
-This is evidenced by the Hearing Panels both Phlx and BX are able to assemble.
-Given the passage of time, the need for Current Rule 9231(b)(1)(D) no longer exists.
+The Rule allowed "persons who served on the NASD National Adjudicatory

-Nasdaq Current Rules 9120(u), 9212(a)(2)(B), 9221(a)(3), 9231(b)(2), and 9231(c)(2).
+See Nasdaq Current Rules 9120(u), 9212(a)(2)(B), 9221(a)(3), 9231(b)(2),9231(c)(2), and 9232(a)-(c).